-9 NOISE POLLUTION
+9. NOISE POLLUTION:

 Please be aware that all motorsport venues have noise curfews set in conjunction with local authorities, which are monitored and controlled by the Circuit Management, the local authorities and meeting officials.
-Usually vehicles will be allowed to be taken to scrutineering and assembly prior to the start of track activity and may return to the paddock following scrutineering, but must not be highly revved outside of the times set for track activity.
+Usually, vehicles will be allowed to be taken to scrutineering and assembly prior to the start of track activity and may return to the paddock following scrutineering, but must not be highly revved outside of the times set for track activity.
 It is particularly important that no competition engine is running at any time after vehicles are returned to their paddock space at the end of the day.
-Full details of curfews applicable to a meeting will usually be found within the meeting Supplementary Regulations and there is additional information in article 4 above.
+Full details of curfews applicable to a meeting will usually be found within the Final Instructions and there is additional information on non-racing noise in article 3 above.

-9.1 VEHICLE SILENCING
+9.2.
+VEHICLE SILENCING: